Virginia Tech® home

 What is Astrobotics?

-Our team designs, constructs, and programs an autonomous robot to compete in the NASA Lunabotics Competition.
-The robot is required to navigate a simulated lunar environment containing craters and boulders to collect regolith.
-The robot will then construct a regolith-based berm.
-The berm will protect man made structures on the moon from landing and launches as well as protect cryogenic tank farms and shield nuclear power plants from radiation.
-Student teams in the competition are scored on their robot’s competition performance, and technical papers on project management, outreach, and systems engineering.
+Our team designs, constructs, and programs a semi-autonomous robot to compete in the NASA Lunabotics Competition.
+The point of the competition is to provide proof-of-concepts for NASA to use in their missions, so the team is heavily focused on creating the best robot to address each challenge.
+In the 2024–2025 academic year, they required robots to navigate a simulated lunar environment containing craters and boulders to collect simulated lunar regolith.
+The robot then uses that simulant to construct a regolith-based berm (pile of moon dust).
+NASA wants berms to protect man-made structures on the moon (i.e. cryogenic tank farms) from landing and launches as well as to shield nuclear power plants from radiation.
+Teams are scored on their robot’s competition performance, project management, outreach, a presentation and demonstration, and systems engineering.

 Students working in the Ware Lab on their project.